Southall Rail Accident Inquiry

 Legacy & Impact

-The Southall Rail Accident Inquiry examined the collision of 19 September 1997 in which a Great Western high-speed train passed signal SN109 at danger and collided with a freight train, resulting in seven fatalities and 139 injuries.
-Professor John Uff QC's inquiry found that the train's Automatic Warning System had been isolated and the fitted Automatic Train Protection system was not operational.
-The inquiry made 17 recommendations addressing driver training, train protection systems, and safety management.
+The Southall Rail Accident Inquiry examined the 19 September 1997 collision between a Great Western high-speed train and a freight train at Southall, which resulted in seven deaths and 139 injuries.
+Professor John Uff QC's inquiry found that the train's Automatic Warning System had been switched off and the Automatic Train Protection system, though fitted, was not operational.
+The inquiry made 17 recommendations addressing driver training, automatic train protection, and safety management systems.

 Lasting Reforms